 2. iPhone X – “iPhone 10” (as in number 10), not “iPhone X” (as in letter ‘X’).

-Perhaps, they should start give beautiful names of animals, reserves and mountain ranges to iPhones too?
+Perhaps, they should start giving beautiful names of animals, reserves and mountain ranges to iPhones too?

 3. For the first time the iPhone screen is bezel-less.

-It wasn’t Apple which began the trend of reducing the bezels, but many people were waiting for it to join it.
+It wasn’t Apple which began the trend of reducing the bezels, but many people were waiting for it to join the club.